 The NFIP is a federal program established by Congress in 1968, which enables property owners to buy flood insurance at reasonable rates in participating communities.
-In return, participating communities conduct flood management measures designed to protect life and property from future flooding.
+In return. participating communities carry out flood management measures designed to protect life and property from future flooding.
 To find out more about flood insurance for your property and its contents, contact your insurance agent.
-There is usually a 30-day waiting period before a flood insurance policy takes effect, so do not wait until a storm threatens before you secure the flood insurance you need.
+There is usually a 30-day waiting period before a flood insurance policy takes effect, so don't wait until a storm threatens before you secure the flood insurance you need.